-The District purchases insurance on its vehicle and building.
-Insurance does not cover its metal buildings and some equipment.
-Deductibles range from \$500 to \$1,000, depending upon the coverage.
+The District purchases insurance on its vehicle and equipment.
+Insurance does not cover some equipment.
+Deductibles amount is \$1,000.
 Surety Bonds are purchased for the employees and Board of Directors.
 The Oklahoma Conservation Commission purchases workers compensation insurance for the District.

-WASHITA COUNTY CONSERVATION DISTRICT NO. 86 NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDING JUNE 30, 2017
+WASHITA COUNTY CONSERVATION DISTRICT NO. 86 NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDING JUNE 30, 2023